-8.3.2.
 Potential impact and mitigation measures

-Define and describe the objectives and practical measures for protecting or enhancing health and safety community values.
-Describe how nominated quantitative standards and indicators may be achieved for social impacts management, and how the achievement of the objectives will be monitored, audited and managed.

-Assess the cumulative effects on public health values and occupational health and safety impacts on the community and workforce from project operations and emissions.
-Recommend any practical monitoring regimes in this section.

-Include relevant consultation with the appropriate regional health service providers.
+- 8.10 Define and describe the objectives and practical measures for protecting or enhancing health and safety community values.
+Describe how nominated quantitative standards and indicators may be achieved for social impacts management, and how the achievement of the objectives will be monitored, audited and managed. - 8.11 Assess the cumulative effects on public health values and occupational health and safety impacts on the community and workforce from project operations and emissions.
+Recommend any practical monitoring regimes in this section. - 8.12 Include relevant consultation with the appropriate regional health service providers.

-8.4.
 Emergency management plan

-Present preliminary information on the design and operation of proposed safety/contingency systems to address significant emergency issues delineated in the risk assessment, together with at least the following areas of emergency:

-- terrorist attack (refer to Subsection 8.5)

-- fire prevention/protection

-- · leak detection/minimisation

-- · release of contaminants

-- emergency shutdown systems and procedures

-- emergency response plans detailing mitigation strategies to achieve specific outcomes outlined in SPP 1/03 - Guideline for Mitigating the Adverse Impacts of Flood, Bushfire and Landslide.

-In addition, undertake an assessment of businesses that may be affected in the event of an emergency, including strategies to mitigate the impact on these businesses.

-Present outlines of emergency planning and response strategies to deal with relevant incidents above, which have been determined in consultation with state and regional emergency service providers (including the Queensland Police Service - Central Region), and which show integration of emergency services into the plans.
+- 8.13 Present preliminary information on the design and operation of proposed safety/contingency systems to address significant emergency issues delineated in the risk assessment, together with at least the following areas of emergency: - terrorist attack (refer to Subsection 0) - fire prevention/protection - leak detection/minimisation - release of contaminants - emergency shutdown systems and procedures - emergency response plans detailing mitigation strategies to achieve specific outcomes outlined in the State Planning Policy - 8.14 In addition, undertake an assessment of businesses that may be affected in the event of an emergency, including strategies to mitigate the impact on these businesses. - 8.15 Present outlines of emergency planning and response strategies to deal with relevant incidents above, which have been determined in consultation with state and regional emergency service providers (including the Queensland Police Service Central Region), and which show integration of emergency services into the plans.
 Any plans should also address extreme weather events and the actions that will be undertaken to reduce the risk to communities or individuals downstream of the project during these events.
-Formulate and provide a copy of a major emergency incident plan, which should include contact details for key stakeholders in case of an emergency.

-Present plans for emergency medical response and transport and first aid matters with involvement of the relevant state agencies (such as the Queensland Ambulance Service, Queensland Fire and Rescue Service and Emergency Management Queensland).
+Formulate and provide a copy of a major emergency incident plan, which should include contact details for key stakeholders in case of an emergency. - 8.16 Present plans for emergency medical response and transport and first aid matters with involvement of the relevant state agencies (such as the Queensland Ambulance Service, Queensland Fire and Rescue Service and Emergency Management Queensland).

-8.5.
 Counter-terrorism and critical infrastructure protection

-Provide an assessment of the proposed development and its operation to determine whether these aspects are critical infrastructure as defined by the Queensland Plan for the Protection of Critical Infrastructure from Terrorism (State of Queensland 2005), that is:
+8.17 Provide an assessment of the proposed development and its operation to determine whether these aspects are critical infrastructure as defined by the

+Queensland Plan for the Protection of Critical Infrastructure from Terrorism (State of Queensland 2005), that is: